 Here are a few extra tips to consider as you check your passwords:

 - Don’t Input Your Real Password!
-Even on the All Things Secured Password Checker, we go to great lengths to make sure the data you type never gets sent over the internet…there are always risks.
+Even on the All Things Secured Password Checker, I go to great lengths to make sure the data you type never gets sent over the internet…but there are always risks.
 You can type characters that are similar to your password, but don’t type in your actual password here.

 - Recognize the Limitations of a Tool: These tools are able to give you feedback based on an algorithm, but they can’t check everything.
 For example, the characteristics of a secure password include the fact that it is unique.
 It is not a password you repeat on other online accounts you have.
 A password checker can’t check that for you.

 - A Good Password Does not Equal Security: You can have the most secure password in the world, but if you write it down and keep it next to your computer…that defeats the whole purpose.
 This is one of the reasons I recommend a good password manager app that stores the passwords in a secure vault, behind a single master password.